-The decision to send your Scout to camp is an important one and is an investment in your Scout's future development.
+The decision to send your Scout to camp is important and invests in your Scout's future development.
 When attending camp for the first time, there are many simple questions parents have that get overlooked.
-Our hope is that the following FAQs will answer these questions and help families make an educated decision about attending summer camp.
+We hope the following FAQs will answer these questions and help families decide about attending summer camp.